Car Insurance Declaration Page: How to Read & Understand Your Policy Summary

 • No coverage gaps — The lender needs to see that your policy is active and not lapsed

 If your car insurance lapses while you still have an active auto loan, your lender can legally purchase force-placed insurance on your behalf — and bill you for it.
-Force-placed coverage is almost always more expensive and offers less protection.
+Force-placed coverage can cost $200–$500 per month ($2,400–$6,000 annually) — far more than a standard full coverage policy — and typically offers far less protection for you as the borrower.
+It primarily protects the lender's interest, not yours.
 Keep your dec page updated and send it to your lender promptly at every renewal.

 Compare Car Insurance Rates in Ohio